A Smashed Burger

 While the restaurants use an expensive, patented pressing device that no home cook has access to, I figured there was a way to duplicate this crazy method at home.

 I was right.
-It turns out not to be that hard and is totally worth the effort.
+It turns out not to be that hard to make Homemade Smash Burgers and it is totally worth the effort.

 1) For sauce, dice pickle very fine and stir ingredients together.
 Store in refrigerator until needed.